developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/settings/index.md

 ## Overview

 Enterprise Keyboard builds on the stock Android keyboard to provide a more effective means of inputting data into Zebra devices.
 The Zebra keyboard permits quick switching between languages, can to scan directly from the keyboard to collect data, and can set keys to perform specific tasks.
+It also implements finger-flicks for typing shift-key characters and swiping to switch key layouts.

-Enterprise Keyboard also can use of Android's Personal dictionary for spelling suggestions and corrections, letting it store industry-specific terms to help improve speed and accuracy of keyboard input.
+Enterprise Keyboard adds to Android's Personal dictionary feature for spelling suggestions and corrections, giving it the ability to store industry-specific terms to help improve speed and accuracy of keyboard input.
 Saved terms can be mass-deployed through Zebra's Mobility Extensions (MX) and [StageNow](/stagenow/2-2/about/) tools.

 ## Customizing Keyboard Settings